-Highland Ridge has empowered its dealers to make warranty and repair decisions.
+Starcraft has empowered its dealers to make warranty and repair decisions.

-If a special circumstance occurs that requires information from Highland Ridge, we have asked your dealer's service management to make the contact on your behalf.
+If a special circumstance occurs that requires information from Starcraft, we have asked your dealer's service management to make the contact on your behalf.
 This is why you should always talk to your dealer's service management first.

-NOTE: Please provide the following information when contacting us for assistance:
+Please nrovide the following information when contacting us for assistance: 1 ICASC provide the TOHOWING mioi manon WILCH contacting us 101 assistance.

+· P oride the following information when contacting as for assistance.

+Customer name and current location.

 Phone number where you can be reached.

-Your RV 17-digit vehicle identification number (VIN).
+17-digit chassis Vehicle Identification Number (VIN) or 8-digit Serial Number.

 Your date of purchase.

 If applicable, the component description, serial number and model number.

 A detailed description of the concern.

 The name of your selling dealer.

-If different from above, the contact information for the RV repair facility you are
+If different from above, the contact information for the RV repair facility you are contacting Jayco to discuss.